Skip to Content

 TXST arch

-The Texas State University AAC Academy offers a professional certification in animal-assisted counseling (AAC) with specialization tracks in animal-assisted play therapy (AAPT) and animal-assisted school counseling (AASC).
+The Texas State University AAC Academy offers a professional certification in animal-assisted counseling (AAC) with specialization tracks in animal-assisted counseling in play therapy (AAC-PT) and animal-assisted school counseling (AASC).

 Why Get a Certification in AAC?